How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 If Your Pre-Workout Contains Caffeine

-Aim for about 30 minutes before your warm-up so the rise in blood caffeine matches your first working sets.
+Aim for about 15 minutes before your warm-up so the rise in blood caffeine matches your first working sets.
 Research suggests that pre-exercise caffeine in the right range improves both strength and endurance outputs.
+You can also take additional pre-workout every 45 to 90 minutes of activity depending on the level of exertion.

 If You Want a Pump Without Stimulants